EmuDeck/emudeck.github.io/docs/file-management/steamos/file-management.md

 [Skip the Preface](#how-to-create-an-m3u-file)

+An M3U File is a "playlist" for ROMs with multiple discs.
+Like a music playlist, the first ROM is the "first track", the second is the "second track" and so on.

+Emulators will typically treat the M3U file itself as the ROM and auto-play the playlist (each disc) as you progress through the game.
+This section will cover how to create those M3U files so you can handle those multi-disc games like an emulator aficionado.

+##### Quick Tips

+* Compress your ROMs
-To reduce the amount of files to manage, it's recommended to use EmuDeck's `Compression Tool`.
-Place your ROMs as you normally would in their respective folders, open the EmuDeck application on your desktop and run the `Compression Tool`.
+    * Open the EmuDeck application on your desktop and run the `Compression Tool` to `.chd`.
+Compression will make managing your ROM folder and creating your M3Us infinitely easier

-If you run the compression tool and you ran Steam ROM Manager previously, you will need to re-run Steam ROM Manager after compression to update your shortcuts.
-If you are following the guide on this page, you can wait until you are finished to re-run Steam ROM Manager.

-Compressing your ROMs makes managing multi-track games a lot simpler.
-You can create a playlist file (M3U) and place all of your tracks in this file.
-After creating the playlist file, treat the M3U file as the game (instead of the individual discs).
+    * Re-run Steam ROM Manager after compressing your ROMs (this can be done after you have finished creating an M3U file)

-When the time comes to switch discs, you can use the various emulator quick-menus to seamlessly move onto the next disc.
-For a full list of hotkeys, see the [Hotkeys](../../controls-and-hotkeys/steamos/hotkeys.md) page.
+* After you have created an M3U file, use the various emulator quick-menus to seamlessly move onto the next disc
+    * For a full list of hotkeys, see the [Hotkeys](../../controls-and-hotkeys/steamos/hotkeys.md) page

-#### Emulators without M3U Support
+##### Emulators without M3U Support

 * PCSX2 does not support M3U files
     * [How to Manage Multiple Discs in PCSX2](../../emulators/steamos/pcsx2.md#how-to-manage-multiple-discs)